depositar/ckanext-data-depositario/doc_en/user-guide.rst

 Extended feature — Spatial search
 ---------------------------------

-If datasets are tagged by geographical area in the ``spatial`` field (please refer to :ref:`Spatial Fields  <UI_editing_extend_spatial>` for details), it is also possible to run CKAN with an extension which allows searching and filtering of datasets by selecting an area on a map.
+If datasets are tagged by geographical area in the ``Spatial Coverage`` field (please refer to :ref:`Spatial Fields  <UI_editing_extend_spatial>` for details), it is also possible to run CKAN with an extension which allows searching and filtering of datasets by selecting an area on a map.